 Ireland wants 20% of its 300,000 public employees to be working remotely by the end of 2021, and it is offering financial support to encourage them to relocate outside of the country's cities.
-More than 400 remote working hubs will be created so that those staff who wish to may work closer to home. question How can we eat? the second by the question Why do we eat? and the third by the question Where shall we have lunch?
-A passage in the HITCHHIKER's GUIDE TO THE GALAXY
+More than 400 remote working hubs will be created so that those staff who wish to may work closer to home.

+A passage in the HITCHHIKER'S GUIDE TO THE GALAXY